scraperwiki/dumptruck/README.txt

     dt.insert(data)

 #### Complex objects
-You can even past nested structures; dictionaries, sets and lists will automatically be dumped to JSON.
+You can even pass nested structures; dictionaries, sets and lists will automatically be dumped to JSON.

     data=[